jonhoo/thesis/000-proposal.md

 multi-ancestor operator separately.
 Unions, joins, and left joins for example all have different upquery restrictions.

-**Solution key**: Unions must buffer upquery results until all their inputs have responded.
+**Noria solution**: Unions must buffer upquery results until all their inputs have responded.
 In the meantime, they must buffer updates for the buffer upquery keys to ensure that a single, complete, upquery response is emitted.
 Joins already contain implied upqueries, so only one side